 - Failure to meet proper staffing guidelines, which directly correlates with quality of care

 - Failure to properly treat a bedsore

 Doctors, nurses, certified nursing assistants (CNAs) and other staff employed by nursing homes and hospitals have a duty to meet the national standard of care when diagnosing and treating pressure injuries.
 For instance, the standard of care requires that nurses assess, diagnose, plan, and evaluate every patient on every shift.
-The standard of care also requires patients be evaluated using the Braden or Norton scales for their risk of skin breakdown by assessing each of the six subscales.
+The standard of care also requires patients to be evaluated using the Braden or Norton scales for their risk of skin breakdown by assessing each of the six subscales.

-The standard of care further requires nurses and staff be knowledgeable about wound care prevention, diagnosis, and treatment through continuing education.
+The standard of care further requires nurses and staff to be knowledgeable about wound care prevention, diagnosis, and treatment through continuing education.
 Nurses and CMAs are also required to implement interventions and treatments that doctors order for each patient.

 When doctors and nurses, CNAs, and other staff deviate from the standard of care, it is harmful to the overall health of the patient or resident, and in some cases, may be deadly.
 Bedsores adversely affect the quality of life for residents of nursing homes, which is a basic right under federal and state law.